 Regional impacts of the COVID-19 crisis on the tourist sector in the EU

-The study is carried out by Spatial Foresight in cooperation with t33, NECSTouR and AnySolution.
+The study has been carried out by Spatial Foresight in cooperation with t33, NECSTouR and AnySolution.

 Client: European Commission, DG REGIO